wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

       - [Quick wokwi demo](#quick-wokwi-demo)
     - [Ok but this got complicated, fast](#ok-but-this-got-complicated-fast)
     - [Hide those details in a library](#hide-those-details-in-a-library)

+  - [The C++ Language is the language used in the Arduino IDE](
+    #the-c-language-is-the-language-used-in-the-arduino-ide)

     <a name="toc-tools-not-rules"></a>
   - [Tools, not Rules](#tools-not-rules)
     - [Top down, bottom up, middle out](#top-down-bottom-up-middle-out)